edertone/TurboBuilder/TurboBuilder-Node/extras/help/tests.md

 test it by opening a cmd and typing chromedriver -v.
 It should show its version and other info

-### A web server with mysql / mariadb database must be available and running
+### Docker runtime must be available

-Make sure the web server and database server are running while launching tests!
+Make sure the docker agent is running!

-### Create a symlink from C:/turbosite-webserver-symlink to your local http webserver web root folder

-Launch the following command:

-mklink /J C:\turbosite-webserver-symlink C:\xampp\htdocs

-To create a hard symlink to the webserver htdocs folder for example

 ### Disable Google analytics on your local windows machine to avoid data to be sent to your site by the tests